hash-bang/Gander/README.md

 * Zoom fit for images that are wider than they are tall doesn't work correctly (too zoomed in)
 * Selected directory tree items dont seem to hilight correctly
-* Navigating around a directory selects and tries to view folders (e.g. selecting 'first' when in image view in a folder containing sub-folders)
 * Sorting is buggy - uses dumb sort rather than natural sort
 * Settings are not currently loaded from the server on first execute
 * Navigating away from a folder where thumbnails are still loading does not destroy the status message